 Synovetin OA[®] is a veterinary device consisting of a homogeneous tin colloid which emits discrete (<300 μm) low-energy conversion electrons confined to the joint space.
 The colloid is composed of microparticles (1.5 μm to 20 μm) that are retained in the joint space of the dog.
-The particles are absorbed and retained by synovicytes and macrophages in the synovium, resulting in apoptosis and reduction of inflammatory cells.
-Reduction of the pro- inflammation, pain, and progression of OA.
+The particles are absorbed and retained by macrophages, synoviocytes, and other phagocytic cells in the joint, resulting in apoptosis and reduction of inflammatory cells.
+Reduction of the pro-inflammatory cells and associated cytokines helps reduce the drivers of inflammation, pain, and progression of OA.
 This procedure, termed radiosynoviorthesis (restoration of the synovium using a radioisotope), has been used in humans with different isotopes, and has been shown to stop or delay OA progression in people.1